peter88tom/Bug-tracker/README.md

 (env)Bug-tracker$ python manage.py migrate
 ```

-With that comming django will migrate our database scheme to SQLite.
+With that command django will migrate our database scheme to SQLite.

 In this stage we didn't run the *makemigrations* because the migrations files are include in the project located in *app/migrations*